 - 1. Hold the disk between thumb and forefinger, with the label facing upward and the metal shutter pointing away from you. - 2.
-Gently push the disk into the floppy disk drive, label side up and metal shutter first, until the disk drive pulls the disk in the rest of the way.
+Gently push the disk into the floppy disk drive, label side up and metal shutter first.

 Copying the contents of a disk